Blog

 Understanding the finer details of the UAE digital nomad visa is just one piece of the puzzle for digital nomads aspiring to a life in the Arabian Gulf.
 For example, if you’re a remote employee of a foreign company, how can you be sure your contract meets all the legal requirements to live and work in the UAE?

-One solution is to partner with an Employer of Record (EOR) like Remofirst.
+One solution is to partner with an Employer of Record (EOR) like RemoFirst.
 An EOR is an organization that has legal entities all over the world and can handle global workforce management — like compensation, benefits, and payroll — while ensuring compliance with local laws and regulations.

-Take a glance at the Remofirst UAE country guide to learn more about how we can help make your transition to living and working in the UAE as smooth as possible.
+Take a glance at the RemoFirst UAE country guide to learn more about how we can help make your transition to living and working in the UAE as smooth as possible.